 Our bath resurfacing system is superior to that used by most enamellers.
 The initial bonding agent we use has its origins in the dental industry, where it was developed for the bonding of substrates to enamel teeth.
 This can now be applied to bath surfaces.
 This agent creates such a high level of adhesion that the two substrates become intrinsically fused together.
 Having spent eight years using the best of the rest in the re-enamelling trade, I whole heartedly proclaim this method to be the best.

 The question could be asked “why then don’t all the other companies use it, and why let on what gives our system the edge over all the others?”.
 Here I can quote Sir Richard Branson, “..even when you tell others how you do certain things, most of them aren’t going to bother to put in the time and energy it takes to make it work”.
 This resurfacing process is the best – the bath surface will stay looking good for longer.
 As such, it requires more time, more effort and more cost.
 To be honest if other re-enamellers started to use it I would consider this only to be a good thing for the resurfacing trade.

-Before the top coat is applied it is tinted to match the basin and toilet.
-This is a vital step in the process of bath resurfacing.
+We can precisely colour match the new top coat to your existing basin and toilet, please state this requirement when making your enquiry.
 Often customers assume white is white, but enamels over the years have been tinted by manufacturers in varying shades.
-The majority of enamel fixtures in todays market have a small amount of red and black.
+The majority of enamel fixtures in today’s market have a small amount of red and black.
 Adding these slight tints helps to keep the bathroom suite looking as one.